emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-12-15-Solving Single Depot Capacitated Vehicle Routing Problem Using Column Generation with Python.md

 cost must be identified.
 These variables are then added to the master problem and resolved iteratively.
 The process is
 repeated until the subproblem solution has only non-negative reduced costs columns.
 Theoretically, at that instance, the solution of the master problem is the optimal solution.

 #### Master Problem

+We consider all feasible single vehicle routes, $$L$$, with respect to vehicle capacity that start and end at the same depot.
+Master problem selects sets of routes which minimizes total transportation cost.

 ![_config.yml]({{ site.baseurl }}/images//2019-12-15-Solving Single Depot Capacitated Vehicle Routing Problem Using Column Generation with Python/master_model_inputs.PNG)